pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

         is composed of direct and diffuse components.

     surface_azimuth
         Azimuth angle of the surface in degrees East of North.
+This angle describes the horizontal orientation of the PV panel relative to a reference direction.
 The pvlib-python convention is defined as degrees east (clockwise) of north, so North = 0°, East = 90°, South = 180°, West = 270°.
 Other tools may use different conventions.

     surface_tilt
         Panel tilt from horizontal [°].
-A surface facing up = 0°, surface facing horizon = 90°.
+The surface tilt angle describes the inclination of the PV panel and is defined as degrees from the horizontal such that a surface facing up would have a surface tilt of 0°, and one facing the horizon would be 90°.  [°]

     temp_air
         Temperature of the air